delhoyo31415/boolegen/README.md

 [LPL Boole](https://www.gradegrinder.net/images/static-page-img/Boole-main-linux.png) is a program used to practice writing [truth tables](https://en.wikipedia.org/wiki/Truth_table).
 It allows you to write the value of subexpressions of the main expression so that you can more easily calculate the final value of it.
 It also checks whether the truth values you have typed are indeed the correct ones.
 However, for medium sized expressions with more than three variables this task can become quite tedious.

+⚠️Warning: This has only been tested with the version of LPL Boole I was given (4.0.0), so if you try to load the file with another version it might fail.

 # Usage
 ```